|« PreviousNext »|

 You can configure your web server to redirect requests to one of the following locations:

 The new URL of the object on the origin server.
-When the end user follows the redirect to the new URL, the end user bypasses CloudFront and goes straight to the origin.
+When the viewer follows the redirect to the new URL, the viewer bypasses CloudFront and goes straight to the origin.
 As a result, we recommend that you not redirect requests to the new URL of the object on the origin.

 The new CloudFront URL for the object.
-When the end user submits the request that contains the new CloudFront URL, CloudFront gets the object from the new location on your origin, caches it at the edge location, and returns the object to the end user.
+When the viewer submits the request that contains the new CloudFront URL, CloudFront gets the object from the new location on your origin, caches it at the edge location, and returns the object to the viewer.
 Subsequent requests for the object will be served by the edge location.
 This avoids the latency and load associated with viewers requesting the object from the origin.
 However, every new request for the object will incur charges for two requests to CloudFront.

 CloudFront supports only the